renovate-bot/khulnasoft-lab-_-vulx/docs/docs/target/filesystem.md

 ## Scanners
 ### Vulnerabilities
 It is enabled by default.
-Trivy will look for vulnerabilities based on lock files such as Gemfile.lock and package-lock.json.
+Vul will look for vulnerabilities based on lock files such as Gemfile.lock and package-lock.json.
 See [here](../scanner/vulnerability.md) for the detail.

 ```